 Content Depth

-Content depth refers to how comprehensively and thoroughly a topic is covered.
-AI systems prioritize deep, comprehensive content (1500+ words) over thin, surface-level content.
-Content depth signals expertise and authority.
+How comprehensively a topic is covered.
+AI systems prioritize deep content (1500+ words) over thin content.
+Signals expertise and authority to AI systems.

 Content depth measures how comprehensively and thoroughly a topic is covered in a piece of content.
 Deep content goes beyond surface-level information to provide detailed explanations, examples, context, and actionable insights.
 AI systems like ChatGPT, Claude, and Perplexity prioritize deep, comprehensive content when selecting sources to cite.
 Content depth is typically measured by word count (1500+ words is minimum, 2500+ is ideal), but also includes factors like subtopic coverage, examples provided, actionable advice, and comprehensive explanations.
 Deep content demonstrates expertise and authority, making it more likely to be cited by AI systems than thin, superficial content.